Map showing Cwm Idwal in Wales

 B. Minerva / Hope | VDiff 3b - 160m

-Hope is one on the most popular routes in wales and can therefore be polished in places.
+Hope is one of the most popular routes in wales and can therefore be polished in places.
 The route is exceptional and mostly quite straightforward.
 5 pitches are the norm and running together the middle pitches can cause ropework issues around the cracked corner section.
 The route is climbable in rain, although it will mean having to make anchor points in a small waterfall, which is not recommend and likely very unsafe.
 The line was originally thought impenetrable by the top climbers of the time like O.G.
 Jones.
-This route was first climbed by Emily Hilda Daniell in 1915 and named Minerva.
-The name is more commonly known as Hope today in honour of the women who lead it.
+This route was first climbed by Emily Hilda Daniell in 1915 and named Minerva after the Roman godess.
+The route is more commonly known as Hope today.
+Given Faith and Charity were climbed the year after Minerva and Emily Daniells was not a first ascensionist of these 2 subsequent routes, it's unclear how appropriate this re-naming of the route is.
+The route sits between the routes Charity and Faith.
+Faith, Hope & Charity are Christian Theological virtues.

 C. Faith | VDiff 3b - 151m